Best Running Lights of 2025

 If your light has a lock setting, use it so you don’t accidently drain the battery before your next run.
 There is nothing worse than getting ready for an evening run and realizing your lamp is dead.
 Likewise, if you decide to get extra batteries for your headlamp keep the extras fully charged and check the battery life on your extras before you head out.

 Most of these lights have rechargeable batteries that can drain in cold weather.
 I left a headlamp in my car in winter and found the battery dead, even though I had fully charged it last time after using it.
 I try to store my lights inside away from extreme temperature swings.
+For tips on winter running, check out our guide on How to Run in Winter — 13 Tips for Running in the Cold.

 The elastic straps can wear out with excess salt from sweat.
 Depending on your waterproof rating you may need to spot clean your headband to keep it in top shape.
 A damp washcloth can do wonders removing sweat and salt.
 Make sure it is fully dry after cleaning.